pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 These steps walk you through connecting your local system to your PKS cluster;
-enabling the use of a browser-based Kubernetes dashboard you can use to monitor your deployment; and performing the helm commands required to complete your deployment of Pega Platform on to your PKS environment.
+enabling the use of a browser-based Kubernetes dashboard you can use to monitor your deployment; and performing the Helm commands required to complete your deployment of Pega Platform on to your PKS environment.

-It's easy to confuse a helm install with a Pega Platform install, but they are separate processes.
-The helm install command uses helm to install your deployment as directed in the helm charts, one in the charts\\addons folder and one in the charts\\pega folder.
-In this document, you specify that the helm chart always “deploys” by using the setting, actions.execute: “deploy”.
-For the following steps, you overwrite this function on your initial helm install by specifying “--set global.actions.execute:install-deploy”, which invokes an installation of Pega Platform using your installation docker image and then automatically followed by a deploy.
-In subsequent helm deployments, you should not use the override argument, “--set global.actions.execute=”, since Pega Platform is already installed in your database.
+It's easy to confuse a Helm install with a Pega Platform install, but they are separate processes.
+The Helm install command uses Helm to install your deployment as directed in the Helm charts, one in the charts\\addons folder and one in the charts\\pega folder.
+In this document, you specify that the Helm chart always “deploys” by using the setting, actions.execute: “deploy”.
+For the following steps, you overwrite this function on your initial Helm install by specifying “--set global.actions.execute:install-deploy”, which invokes an installation of Pega Platform using your installation Docker image and then automatically followed by a deploy.
+In subsequent Helm deployments, you should not use the override argument, “--set global.actions.execute=”, since Pega Platform is already installed in your database.

 1. Do one of the following:

-- Open a Windows PowerShell running as Administrator on your local system and change the location to the top folder of your pks-demo folder that you created in [Create a local folder to access all of the configuration file](#prepare-your-resources-45-minutes).
+- Open Windows PowerShell running as Administrator on your local system and change the location to the top folder of your pks-demo folder that you created in [Create a local folder to access all of the configuration file](#prepare-your-resources-45-minutes).

 `$ cd <local filepath>\pks-demo`